 Project Managers, Grant Administrators & Clinical Research Coordinators

-- Georgia Goodman, BS, Clinical research coordinator
+- Georgia Goodman, BS, Senior clinical research coordinator

-- Norik Kirakosian, Clinical research coordinator
+- Norik Kirakosian, BS, Clinical research coordinator

-- Artem Shakhramanyan, MHA
+- Artem Shakhramanyan, MHA, Grant Administrator

 - Megan Wirtz, BA, Clinical research coordinator